jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 ### Type of Mission

 Choose the overall approach for your mission.
-This frames the tone, position, and kind of challenges you’ll face.
+This frames the tone, starting situation, and kind of challenges you’ll face.
 Examples include:

 - **Assault:** Kick in the door and take something by force.
 - **Stealth:** Sneak in, avoid notice, and get out unseen.